-107.15 Contractor’s Responsibility for Work.
-Until the Final Inspector accepts the Work during the Final Inspection according to , the Contractor is responsible for the Project and will take every precaution against injury or damage to any part thereof by the action of the elements or from any other cause, whether arising from the execution or from the non-execution of the Work.
+107.15 DBT’s Responsibility for Work.
+Until the Final Inspector accepts the Work during the Final Inspection according to 109.12.A, the DBT is responsible for the Project and will take every precaution against injury or damage to any part thereof by the action of the elements or from any other cause, whether arising from the execution or from the non-execution of the Work.
 Rebuild, repair, restore, and make good all injuries or damages to any portion of the Work occasioned by any of the above causes before final acceptance.
-Bear the expense of the repairs except when damage to the Work was due to unforeseeable causes beyond the control of and without the fault or negligence of the Contractor.
+Bear the expense of the repairs except when damage to the Work was due to unforeseeable causes beyond the control of and without the fault or negligence of the DBT.
 Unforeseeable causes include but are not restricted to; (a) earthquake, floods, tornados, high winds, lightning or other catastrophes proclaimed a disaster or emergency, (b) slides, (c) civil disturbances, or (d) governmental acts.

-In the event that the Engineer determines that damage to completed permanent items of Work results from traffic using a substantially completed section of Roadway, the Department may compensate the Contractor for repair of the damage as authorized by Change Order.
-To receive compensation for the damage the Contractor must meet the following requirements.
+In the event that the Engineer determines that damage to completed permanent items of Work results from traffic using a substantially completed section of Roadway, the LPA may compensate the DBT for repair of the damage as authorized by Change Order.
+Additionally, if traffic permanently damages beyond use and of the following temporary maintenance of traffic items, the LPA may compensate the Contractor for replacement of the item as authorized by Change Order:

+1. Arrow board.

+2. Work zone signal, pole, or controller.

+3. Lighting unit or pole.

+4. Changeable message sign.

+5. Work Zone Impact Attenuator

+6. Truck Mounted Impact Attenuator

+7. Digital Speed Limit Sign Assembly.

+To receive compensation for the damage to permeanent items of Work or temporary maintenance of traffic items named above, the DBT must first meet the following requirements.

 A. Notify the Engineer of each occurrence of damage in writing within 10 Calendar Days.

 B. Contact the local law enforcement agency to determine if the accident was investigated and a report filed.
-If an accident report was filed, obtain the report and notify the motorist, and copy their insurance company, via registered mail that the motorist is responsible for the cost of damage repairs.
-If the motorist does not respond within 30 days, make a second attempt to contact the motorist and copy the insurance company via registered mail.
+If an accident report was filed, obtain the report and notify the motorist, and copy their insurance company, via certified mail informing both that the motorist is responsible for the cost of damage repairs.
+If the motorist does not respond within 30 days, make a second attempt to contact the motorist and copy the insurance company via certified mail.

-C. If no response is received from the motorist or insurance company within 30 days, send a letter to the Engineer within eighteen months of the event and include documentation of good faith effort to seek recovery from responsible parties.
+C. If no response is received from the motorist or insurance company within 30 days of the motorist receipt of the second notice, send a letter to the Engineer within eighteen months of the event and include documentation of good faith effort to seek recovery from responsible parties.

-D. The Department will make an adjustment according to and to compensate the Contractor for the added costs and delays, if any, resulting from repairing damaged Work.
+D. The LPA will make an adjustment according to 108.06 and 109.05 to compensate the Contractor for the added costs and delays, if any, resulting from the repair or replacement of damaged Work.

-If there is no accident report on file and no means of identifying the guilty motorist, the Contractor will likewise be compensated to repair the damaged Work.
+If there is no accident report on file and no means of identifying the responsible motorist, the Contractor may likewise be compensated to repair the damaged Work.

-In case of suspension of Work by the Contractor or under the provisions of , the Contractor is responsible for the Project and shall take necessary precautions to prevent damage to the Project; provide for normal drainage; and erect any necessary temporary structures, signs, or other facilities at its expense.
+In case of suspension of Work by the DBT or under the provisions of 105.01, the Contractor is responsible for the Project and shall take necessary precautions to prevent damage to the Project; provide for normal drainage; and erect any necessary temporary structures, signs, or other facilities at its expense.
 During such period of suspension of Work, properly and continuously maintain in an acceptable growing condition all living material in newly established plantings, seedings, and soddings furnished under the Contract, and take adequate precautions to protect new tree growth and other important vegetative growth against injury.